1YEN-Toru/MCOC115-VD/README.md

 	- Higher performance takes larger size.
 - Moscovium series CPU cores are scalable from 8 ~ 32 bit data paths.
 	- They share the same instruction code.
-	- They are upward or downward compatible instruction sets.
+	- They are upward or downward compatible instruction sets, each other.
-- SMP and AMP dual core edition available.
+- SMP and AMP dual core CPU edition available.
 	- [SMP](http://hello.world.coocan.jp/ARDUINO17/arduino17_1.html) (Symmetric Multi-Processing)
 	- [AMP](http://hello.world.coocan.jp/ARDUINO29/arduino29_6.html) (Asymmetric Multi-Processing)
+	- Moscovium / Moscovium-SS / Nihonium / Nihonium-SS can be selected as SMP and AMP main CPU.
+	- Moscovium / Tennessine can be selected as AMP sub CPU.

 ## Development of software
  Moscovium series MCU can be developed using an assembler or Blockly.